 - Higher chemical resistance – for best protection from chemicals

-- High cut resistance belt material – for rough or sharp items like sheet metal or bricks.
+- Cut resistant conveyor belt material – for rough or sharp items like sheet metal or bricks.
 The extreme heavy duty belts are very strong

 Styles available in custom configurations:

 Depending upon the product weight and type, we have many different types of powered belt style conveyors.
 The styles are available for handling the loads with product weights from 5 lbs. up to 1,280 lbs.